Pakistan national cricket team: Logo

 During the early years, Pakistan cricket team's logo was a shaheen with star and crescent on it but this crest changed in 1959.
 Pakistan's cricket team's current logo is a star, usually in the color gold or green, with the word "Pakistan" (پاکِستان) written inside in Urdu, Pakistan's national language.

 Captains

 Current squad

-On 30 June 2022, The PCB published new central contracts for the Pakistan Cricket team for the 2022–2023 season.
-Central contracts were awarded to 26 players in four different categories (red ball and/or white ball), along with 7 players being named in emerging category.
+On 27 October 2024, The PCB published new central contracts for the Pakistan Cricket team.
+Central contracts were awarded to 25 players in four different categories.

-This is a list of active players who are centrally contracted with PCB or has played for Pakistan in the past 12 months or has been named in the recent Test, ODI or T20I squad.
+This is a list of active players who are centrally contracted with PCB or have played for Pakistan in the past 12 months or has been named in the recent Test, ODI or T20I squad.
 Uncapped players are listed in italics.

-Azhar Ali played Test cricket for Pakistan in the past 12 months, but has announced retirement from International cricket.
-Updated on 25 January 2023.

-Note - Haseebullah Khan, Mohammad Huraira, Ali Usman and Qasim Akram were also awarded Emerging category contracts.